WRidder/Backgrid.ColumnManager/README.md

 # Backgrid.ColumnManager
 Manages the backgrid column collection.
-Adds the ability to toggle column visibility (initially and on the fly).
+Adds the ability to toggle column visibility (initially and on the fly) and is able to track, save and load state (width, order and visibility).
 [Online demo](https://wridder.github.io/backgrid-demo/)

 ## Example usage